RyLaney/zinny-surveys/README.md

 **Weights:**
 * Define the relative importance of each criterion within a survey.
-* Weights refer to a survey
+* Weights refer to a survey and optionlly a version of that survey.
 * A survey can be evaluated with numerous weight sets, allowing for different perspectives in different contexts.